 There’s no shortage of restaurants in Port Angeles, either.
 Thanks to some suggestions along the way, we honestly think we found two of the best spots in the city:

-First, there’s Colonel Hudson’s Famous Kitchen (536 Marine Dr.).
+First, there’s Colonel Hudson’s Famous Kitchen (UPDATE: permanently closed).
 A lot of places boast gourmet burgers (and they’re kind of a dud), but this place truly makes AWESOME burgers.
 It’s honestly one of the best burgers — they’re called Hudburbers instead of hamburgers — I’ve had lately.
 The coolest part is — Colonel Hudson’s Famous Kitchen makes their ingredients from scratch.
 Tove and I ordered poutine, the spicy hud, and a teriyaki burger.
-To make this place even cooler, they have a game room in the back with bubble hockey, old-school skee ball machines, and more.

-The other restaurant we checked out in Port Angeles was the Next Door Gastropub (113 W. 1st St.).
+The other restaurant we checked out in Port Angeles was the Next Door Gastropub.
 This was easily the busiest restaurant in town.
 While most of the city was shut down on a Monday night, this place was packed.
 There’s good reason — they serve tasty food and good beer in a fun atmosphere.
-Tove and I ordered salt n’ peppa chicken wings, poppettes (a glorified jalapeno popper), Morroccan chickpeas, blackened cod tacos, and a tiger chicken taco (which was our favorite).
+Tove and I ordered salt n’ peppa chicken wings, poppettes (a glorified jalapeno popper), Moroccan chickpeas, blackened cod tacos, and a tiger chicken taco (which was our favorite).

 There’s one other thing that really stood out about Port Angeles — the locals are extremely nice.
 From the workers at the Olympic National Park Visitor Center, to the clerk at the Port Angeles Inn (where we stayed when on our trip), everyone welcomed us with a friendly conversation.
 The weather was cold when we were there, but we could really feel the warmth of the community.
 We wouldn’t hesitate to visit again thanks to the fine folks of Port Angeles.